Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Red Sox

 Lourdes Gurriel Jr. At The Plate

-- Gurriel has 53 hits to go with a slugging percentage of .557, both of which are tops among Arizona hitters this season.
+- Gurriel leads Arizona in slugging percentage (.561) and total hits (54) this season.

-- He ranks seventh in batting average, 27th in on base percentage, and ninth in slugging among qualified hitters in MLB play.
+- Among qualified batters in MLB play, he ranks seventh in batting average, 26th in on-base percentage, and seventh in slugging.

-- Gurriel is batting .364 with one homer during his last outings and is on a 13-game hitting streak.
+- Gurriel will look to extend his 14-game hitting streak.
+He's batting .364 with one homer in his last games.

-- He has hit a long ball in 15.9% of his games this season, and 4.4% of his trips to the plate.
+- In 15.6% of his games this season, he has gone deep, and 4.3% of his trips to the plate.

-- Gurriel has had an RBI in 17 games this season (38.6%), including six multi-RBI outings (13.6%).
-He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.